segis95/Tuner/README.md

 1/ Download "Tuner.jar" and folder "images" into one location;
 2/ Via cmd tape command "java -jar Tuner.jar"

+# Introduction

+The goal of the project is to build a Guitar tuner that allows to tune a guitar: i.e. recognize the closest note to the sounding one and say how much and how the string tension should be corrected.

 # Underlying theory

+## Fourier Transform

 This project is based on the **Discrete Fourier Transform**(DFT) result analysis.
 Let <img src="https://render.githubusercontent.com/render/math?math=x_1, \dots, x_N"> be consequent microphone signal measurments separated by time intervals of <img src="https://render.githubusercontent.com/render/math?math=T_s = \frac{1}{N}">.
 The DFT is then given by: